 The Wigard Avenue site blends natural beauty with thoughtfully designed programming space.
 While the land itself is part of the city's Wissahickon Valley Park, the challenge course elements are privately owned and operated by POBS.

-The grounds include a campfire ring and a large open area ideal for group initiatives, reflection, and community-building.
+The grounds at our Wissahickon location include a campfire ring ideal for overnight experiences.

 The site's centerpiece is the iconic treehouse - built in 1997 and modeled to scale after the original Outward Bound pulling boats - which doubles as a shelter for expedition crews who overnight at Wigard and features an attached zipline.